 Weight lifting improves strength and endurance, reduces risk of injury, enhances athletic performance, strengthens bones and joints, lowers blood pressure and helps you lose fat.
-While some people strive to lose weight and enhance fitness, others strive to increase muscle mass, which increases weight.
+While some people strive to lose weight and enhance fitness, others strive to increase muscle mass, which can lead to strength training weight gain.
 Whether you gain or lose weight when lifting weights depends on several factors, including the nature and intensity of your weight-lifting program and your diet.

-Weightlifting burns calories and consequently can assist you in losing and managing weight.
-A 180-lb. person doing a light to moderate 60-minute workout burns 257 calories.
-Weightlifting burns blood glucose and then burns glycogen, carbohydrates from food you’ve eaten during the day that are stored in your liver and muscles.
-And weightlifting also taps fatty acids from your adipose stores.
+Weightlifting also taps fatty acids from your adipose stores.
 Routine weightlifting boosts your metabolism.
 It builds lean muscle, which requires more calories to maintain than fat, so you burn more calories even when you're relaxing.

 Whether you want to increase strength, enhance muscle tone or develop bulky, well-defined muscles, weightlifting helps you burn fat and develop muscle.
 Fat is less dense than muscle, taking up less space, so you can slim down even when you're not losing weight or possibly gaining weight.